anytizer/sargam-blog.lmms/README.md

 - the notes should have been understood by the computer.
 - typing the notes should be easy using a QWERTY keyboard.

-I proudly happened to recreate the system ultimately with slight modifications.
+I proudly happened to recreate the written notation system ultimately with slight modifications.

 ### Basic notations